 at hella, a high-tech product company

 Before the workshop, I didn’t imagine that empathy mattered much.
-But Seung Chan then showed just how much I can improve my business relationships by realizing my empathy.
+But Slim then showed just how much I can improve my business relationships by realizing empathy.

 After the workshop, Seung Chan challenged us to take the next 3 months to practice the art of realizing empathy in our work lives.
 I did, and the result was phenomenal.